frozaidi/picar-x/README.md

 The line following script, found in `/scripts/line_follow.py`, uses the above three helper functions to follow a line on the ground.
 Note that the grayscale sensors are actually IR transmitter/receivers.
 Therefore, some seemingly distinct combination of tape/ground might not actually work.
 This requires testing on different combinations.

 The camera line following script, found in `/scripts/camera_lane_following.py`, uses code obtained from the [DeepPiCar article](https://towardsdatascience.com/deeppicar-part-4-lane-following-via-opencv-737dd9e47c96), alongside the PicarX computer vision code to follow a piece of blue tape.
 Note that due to the large amount of processing required, speeds of the PicarX should be kept to a minimum to allow for processing and turning of the wheels.

+## Week 4 Code

+Three helper methods were created for Week 3, within the following files:

+- `/lib/sensor.py` under the `sensor_bus()` method
+- `/lib/interpreter.py` under the `interpret_bus()` method
+- `/lib/controller.py` under the `cont_bus()` method

+The bus class was also implemented in `/lib/bus.py` which establishes the structure for a broadcast bus.

+The line following script with concurrency is found in `/scripts/concurrent_line_follow.py`.
+This script uses the bus methods to perform concurrent line following.